-Getting certification of your management system demonstrates your commitment to comply with the requirement of any of the internationally recognized management system.
-A third party assessment from RICI team of experienced and qualified auditor will help you in ensuring this objective.
-It will help you in maintaining sustainable business performance in the respective domain of the management system, as well as independently assess compliance with the applicable requirements.
-RICI auditors follow a risk-based approach, which is reflected in all the audit processes.
+Getting certification of your management system demonstrates your commitment to comply with the requirement of any internationally recognized management system.
+A third-party assessment from RICI’s team of experienced and qualified auditors will help you in ensuring this objective.
+It will help you to maintain a sustainable business performance in the domain of the management system, as well as independently assess compliance with the applicable requirements.
+RICI’s auditors follow a risk-based approach, which is reflected in all the audit processes.

 Is my organization ready for Certification?

 Before approaching RICI, the organization needs to ensure they understand their business requirements and have selected and implemented a suitable management system.
-The management system based on international standards for quality, environment, occupational health and safety etc. as appropriate must be implemented in most cases for a period of 3 months to ensure it’s effective implementation.
+A management system based on international standards for quality, environment, occupational health and safety etc. as appropriate must be implemented in most cases for a period of 3 months to ensure its effective implementation.

 The key steps in a certification process for any organization are as below:

-Initial Inquiry Form 02-1 of RICI can be used to communicate all key information and to get a proposal.
+The RICI Initial Inquiry Form 02-1 can be used to communicate all key information and to get a proposal.
 The form is available on request and the organization can use the online general inquiry option.

 Stage II is the certification or implementation checking audit in which RICI auditor(s) will assess your management system’s degree of compliance against the requirements of the selected standard(s) and documented management system etc. The audit will be done using techniques like interviews, review of relevant documentation, examinations, observations of the system in operation etc.

 Each issued certificate has a three-year life cycle.
 Life cycle means the certified organization will go through two annual surveillance audits if they opted for annual certification.
-From the date of stage II audit, first surveillance must be completed by end of year 01 and second surveillance at end of year 02.
-These audits are planned audits and objective is to ensure ongoing compliance as well as look for performance improvement areas.
+From the date of stage II audit, the first surveillance must be completed by the end of year 01 and the second surveillance at the end of year 02.
+These audits are planned audits and the objective is to ensure ongoing compliance as well as look for performance improvement areas.

-After the completion of three years cycle or before, the certification will be renewed through a re-certification audit for which you will be asked to sign a new contract.
-Re-certification audit is similar to stage II audit with added objectives to access system maturity and improvements.
-A new certification cycle will start from there.
+After the completion of the three-year cycle, or before, the certification will be renewed through a re-certification audit for which you will be asked to sign a new contract.
+Re-certification audit is similar to the stage II audit with added objectives to access system maturity and improvements.
+A new certification cycle will start, thereafter.